ansible/ansible/docs/docsite/rst/user_guide/playbooks_intro.rst

 way to achieve idempotency is to have a module check whether its desired final state has already been achieved, and if that state has been achieved, to exit without performing any actions.
-If all the modules a playbook uses are idempotent, then the playbook itself is likely to be idempotent, so re-running the playbook should be safe.
+If all the modules a playbook uses are idempotent, then the playbook itself will be idempotent, so re-running the playbook will be safe.

 The **command** and **shell** modules will typically rerun the same command again, which is totally ok if the command is something like